sergehas/angular-16-material-demos/README.md

 or (for standalone component)

-add a component in `shared` folder : `ng generate component shared/components/table-expandable-rows`
+add a component in `shared` folder : `ng generate component shared/components/table-expandable-rows --standalone --view-encapsulation None`

 ---